 If you do not live in the United States but you want your adopted child to have U.S. citizenship, you can submit an application to have your child naturalized.
 This application is filed on Form N-600K Application for Citizenship and Issuance of Certificate Under Section 322.

-Know that this application will require you to travel to the United States with your child for an interview before a final decision can be issued.
+Know that this application will require you to travel to the United States with your child for an interview at a USCIS office before a final decision can be issued.

-Generally the parent and child can be lawfully admitted as tourists if the only purpose of the trip is to participate in the interview.
+The parent and child can ordinarily be lawfully admitted as tourists if the only purpose of the trip is to participate in the interview.

-If it is not clear that your child is eligible for U.S. citizenship, either by automatic acquisition or naturalization, it is a good idea to consult with an immigration attorney to find out what your options are.
+If it is not clear that your child is eligible for U.S. citizenship, either by automatic acquisition or by Section 322, it is a good idea to consult with an immigration attorney to find out what your options are.
 An immigration attorney can also assist you in preparing and filing the necessary paperwork for either process.